sarulse/SampleCode/featurerequestsapp/README.md

 	$ source flaskRequestApp-venv/bin/activate
 ### Insall the required packages and dependencies
 	$ pip install -r requirements.txt
-###	Create a MySQL database using AWS RDS if using AWS or create a mysql database
+### Create a MySQL database using AWS RDS if using AWS or create a mysql database locally
-    At local, MYSQLWorkbench is helpful
+    * At local, MYSQLWorkbench is helpful
-    RDS settings are saved at settings.py
+    * RDS settings are saved at settings.py
 ### To test at local:
 	$ python application.py
-	can see the app at: http://127.0.0.01:5000/
+	View the app at http://127.0.0.01:5000/ (5000 is the default port at local)

 ### To test the app at AWS